Remember to remove the snow from your sidewalks and curb ramps.

 Obstructed sidewalks and curb ramps can also put people in life-threatening situations.
 Piles of snow make these access points impassable.
 People using wheelchairs and other mobility devices must use the street alongside traffic.

 Maintain access for everyone.
 Shovel your sidewalk and curb ramps as soon as possible after a snowfall.
-Don’t wait for the snow to melt!
+Important: Don’t wait for the snow to melt!
 If you live near people with disabilities or senior citizens, volunteer to shovel their walkways.

 - Snow removal ordinances for residential and commercial buildings

 - Potential fines for failing to promptly remove snow